CPSC-1517/cpsc-1517-workbook-jan2024-a01-dgilleland/src/prep/E-to-M/Gaming.md

 ## Topic G - Raising Exceptions

-Here we want to add some validation on the multi-sided die to only acceps between 4 and 20 sides for a die.
+Here we want to add some validation on the multi-sided die to only accept between 4 and 20 sides for a die.
 The solution must meet the following requirements (new requirements are in **bold**):

 - Should generate a random value from 1 to the number of sides on the die, when initially created and when re-rolled
 - Should get the face value of the die